Treidexy/MultiPlatform/README.md

 ----------
 Download --> https://drive.google.com/drive/folders/15kGlsWLVm4nBdactt_JGDPSHH-GbdB8o?usp=sharing

 Download the zip file corresponding to your Operating System and extract its contents.
-The .exe file is the game, and the config.properties allows you to controll the game, more on that later.
+The file with a play sign is the game, and the config.json allows you to controll the game, more on that later.

 Controls
 ----------